-In the period subsequent to the balance sheet date, the Company has received further 2 Credit Event Notices where the Conditions to Settlement have been met.
-Accordingly, on the Note Payment Date falling in March 2020, the Company paid Initial Loss Amounts totalling £252,000 to the Beneficiary and on the Note Payment Date falling in June 2020, the Company paid Initial Loss Amounts totalling £123,000 to the Beneficiary.
-The collateral on deposit recognised within cash and cash equivalents, available to redeem the Notes, at the date of signing these accounts, has reduced to £143,995,000.
+in the period subsequent to the balance sheet date, the Company has received 1 Credit Event Notice where the Conditions to Settlement have been met.
+Accordingly the Company will pay an Initial Loss Amount totalling £11,000 on the Note Payment Date falling in October 2020.
+The collateral on deposit recognised within cash and cash equivalents to redeem the Notes, at the date of signing these accounts, has remained at £60,000,000.

 Since the balance sheet date there has been a global pandemic from the outbreak of Covid-19 which is causing widespread disruption to financial markets and normal patterns of business activity across the world, including the UK.
 The Directors assess this event to be a non-adjusting post balance sheet event.
-In view of its currently evolving nature, the Directors are unable to estimate its financial and other effects.
+In view of its currently evolving nature, the Directors are unable to estimate its financial and other effects